nunomtg/recsys/README.md

 # Matrix Factorization for Recommendation Systems

-This project implements ecommendation system from scratch using **pure NumPy**, exploring SVD, NMF (Lee & Seung, NNLS-ALS), and SGD-based approaches.
+This project implements some recommendation systems from scratch using **pure NumPy**, exploring SVD, NMF (Lee & Seung, NNLS-ALS), and SGD-based approaches.
 The system predicts user ratings using the **MovieLens dataset** and also visualizes clusters in the latent space.

 ---